Dionte18Cape/loan-dashboard-project/README.md

-# Loan Dashboard Project
+# 💰 Loan Approval Dashboard 📊

-This project analyzes loan applicant data to uncover insights that can help financial institutions make data-driven decisions on loan approvals.
-The analysis spans applicant demographics, financial profiles, credit history, and loan status, culminating in an interactive dashboard built in Power BI.
+**Created by: Dionte Capleton**

+This project explores loan approval trends using Oracle SQL, Python (Pandas), and Power BI.
+It analyzes which applicant traits—such as credit history, income, gender, and location—most influence approval outcomes using a dataset of 614 applications.

+---

 ## Objective